code-not-found/code-not-found.github.io/_posts/spring-kafka/2017-03-21-spring-kafka-json-example.md

 # Consuming JSON Messages from a Kafka Topic

-In order to be able to receive the JSON serialized messages we need to update the value of the <var>VALUE_DESERIALIZER_CLASS_CONFIG</var> property so that it points to the `JsonDeserializer` class.
+To receive the JSON serialized message we need to update the value of the <var>VALUE_DESERIALIZER_CLASS_CONFIG</var> property so that it points to the `JsonDeserializer` class.
 The `ConsumerFactory` and `ConcurrentKafkaListenerContainerFactory` generic type needs to be changed so that it specifies `Car` instead of `String`.

 > Note that the `JsonDeserializer` requires an additional `Class<?>` targetType argument to allow the deserialization of a consumed `byte[]` to the proper target object (in this example the `Car` class).